-O Chair massage should not be performed on a client with health concerns such as uncontrolled high blood pressure, or other illnesses or injuries, which contraindicate massage.
+Chair massage should not be performed on a client with health concerns such as uncontrolled high blood pressure, or other illnesses or injuries which contraindicate massage (including clients under the influence of alcohol or recreational drugs).
 These clients should be referred to their primary care physician.
 Always obtain a signed release from the client, acknowledging that there are no health concerns that would contraindicate massage.